 The Achilles tendon is a large tendon at the back of the lower leg and ankle that connects the calf muscles to the heel.
-It is the largest tendon in the body and its strength allows us to push off with forces up to 10 times our body weight.
-A tear, or
+It is the largest tendon in the body, and its strength allows us to push off with forces up to 10 times our body weight.

-A tear usually occurs during activities such as running and jumping,d or trauma such as a slip and fall.
-Most patients report their first feeling was a "pop" or that they were struck in the back of the ankle, followed by some pain.
+A tear usually occurs during activities such as running and jumping, or trauma such as a slip and fall.
+Most patients report their first feeling was a "pop" or like they were struck in the back of the ankle, followed by some pain.
 There often is no pain

 in this area before the actual tear.
 After the tear, patients complain of weakness when pushing off of their foot during walking or when trying to stand on tiptoe.
 There may be a small bruise on the inside of the heel during the first few days.

-torn side will have weak or no such movement.
-Light pinching of the Achilles tendon 2-3 inches above the heel often will identify a gap.
-Special tests such as ultrasound, X-rays and MRI scans usually are not helpful but can be in some instances.
+determine if there is a gap.
+Special tests such as ultrasound, X-rays, and MRI scans typically are not helpful but can be in some instances.

 At first, the leg is placed at rest in a splint or special boot.
 It is important to see a foot and ankle orthopaedic surgeon soon after the injury so the best treatment can be started within a few days.

 Both non-surgical and surgical treatments have been well studied but remain debated.
 In general, surgical treatment is thought to give greater strength and result in a lower risk of repeat tear.
-However, surgery has an increase in the risks of wound healing
+However, surgery has an increased risk of wound healing

 Non-surgical treatment starts with a period of rest in a brace for the injured leg.
-The patient will need to use crutches, a walker, or wheelchair in order to not put weight on the leg.
-Within the first few weeks the patient will start doing active motion.
-The brace will be adjusted over time as the Achilles
+You will need to use crutches, a walker, or wheelchair in order to not put weight on the leg.
+Within the first few weeks you will start doing active motion.
+The brace will be adjusted over time as the Achilles tendon

-tendon heals to allow increased movement.
-Gradually, the patient will be allowed to put weight on the leg and start specific strengthening exercises.
+heals to allow increased movement.
+Gradually, you will be allowed to put weight on the leg and start specific strengthening exercises.
 The length of treatment may be different for each patient but usually takes about three months.
-It
+It is often guided

-is often guided by a physical therapist along with the orthopaedist.
+by a physical therapist along with the orthopaedic surgeon.

-into the tendon above and below the area of the tear and then pulling the ends together.
+will place stitches into the tendon above and below the area of the tear and then pull the ends together.
 This is because the actual tear appears similar to two wet mops with multiple uneven strands that need to be brought together.
-The stitches can be applied through
+The stitches can

-one or more incisions (viewing the tendon directly) or through multiple small incisions (placing the sutures through the tendon using a guide).
-The recovery after surgery is similar to the non-surgical treatment but can be slightly shorter.
+be applied through one or more incisions (viewing the tendon directly) or through multiple small incisions (placing the sutures through the tendon using a guide).
+The recovery after surgery is similar to the non-surgical treatment but can be slightly

-Tendons do not have a great blood supply and healing is a slow process.
+Since tendons do not have a great blood supply, healing is a slow process.
 Patients usually can start light jogging in 3-6 months with return to sports involving cutting and jumping in 6-9 months.
-Full return of strength and the feeling of being normal may
+Full return of strength and the feeling of being normal

-Is there anything that can be done to prevent tearing the Achilles tendon?
+Is there anything I can do to prevent tearing the Achilles tendon?

-but the benefit has not been well shown.
+the benefit has not been well shown.
 That being said, there is no downside to stretching the tendon and it should be part of every athlete's warm up.
-The negative effects of cigarettes on tendon health have been well shown and smoking should be
+Smoking should be avoided as the negative effects of cigarettes on tendon health have been well shown.

-How likely is a patient to tear the other side?
+After an Achilles tendon tear, how likely am I to tear the other side?

-About 6 percent of patients with an Achilles tendon tear will have the same injury in the other foot.
+About 6% of patients with an Achilles tendon tear will have the same injury in the other foot.

-Is there anything that can be done to make the tendon heal faster?
+Is there anything I can do to make the tendon heal faster?

-Starting range-of-motion exercises and putting weight on the injured leg early have shown better results than long periods of immobilization on crutches but has to
+Starting range-of-motion exercises and putting weight on the injured leg early have shown better results than long periods of immobilization on crutches.
+However, it has

-be balanced by the risk of pulling apart the ends of the tendon if too much stretch is applied too early.
+to be balanced by the risk of pulling apart the ends of the tendon if you stretch too much too early.
 Stopping smoking for at least a few months while the tendon heals also is likely to be of benefit.

 Original article by F. Ray Nickel, MD